-This laptop is shipped with the 65 Watt or 65 Watt E5 AC Adapter.
+This laptop is shipped with the 65 Watt or 90 Watt E5 AC Adapter (90W required for India only).

-- MARNING: When you disconnect the power adapter cable from the laptop, grasp the connector, not the cable itself, and then pull firmly but gently to avoid damaging the cable. - MARNING: The power adapter works with electrical outlets worldwide.
+- WARNING: When you disconnect the power adapter cable from the laptop, grasp the connector, not the cable itself, and then pull firmly but gently to avoid damaging the cable. - MARNING: The power adapter works with electrical outlets worldwide.
 However, power connectors and power strips vary among countries.
 Using an incompatible cable or improperly connecting the cable to the power strip or electrical outlet may cause fire or equipment damage.